ForetEternelle/PokemonStudioDataApi/README.md

-# ForetEternelleDataApi - Pokémon Studio Data API
+# Pokémon Studio Data API

-`ForetEternelleDataApi` is a Go-based API designed for accessing data related to a Pokémon studio project.
+`PokemonStudioDataApi` is a Go-based API designed for accessing data related to a Pokémon studio project.
 This tool provides a standalone API server, allowing users to efficiently query and interact with various datasets.
-With `ForetEternelleDataApi`, you can seamlessly integrate data access into your applications or scripts.
+With `PokemonStudioDataApi`, you can seamlessly integrate data access into your applications or scripts.

 ## Features
 - **Fast and lightweight:** Efficient data querying with minimal setup.